agneya-1402/CNN-Img_PreProcess/README.md

 ## Workflow Overview

-1. Data Loading**: CIFAR-10 dataset is used for demonstration purposes.
+1. Data Loading: CIFAR-10 dataset is used for demonstration purposes.
-2. Normalization**: Image pixel values are scaled to the range [0, 1].
+2. Normalization: Image pixel values are scaled to the range [0, 1].
-3. Resizing**: Images are resized to a uniform shape of 64x64 pixels.
+3. Resizing: Images are resized to a uniform shape of 64x64 pixels.
-4. Augmentation**: Random transformations like rotation and flipping are applied.
+4. Augmentation: Random transformations like rotation and flipping are applied.
-5. Splitting**: Data is split into training, validation, and test sets.
+5. Splitting: Data is split into training, validation, and test sets.
-6. CNN Model**: A sequential model with convolutional, pooling, and dense layers.
+6. CNN Model: A sequential model with convolutional, pooling, and dense layers.
-7. Training**: The model is trained with augmented data.
+7. Training: The model is trained with augmented data.
-8. Evaluation**: The model's performance is tested on unseen data.
+8. Evaluation: The model's performance is tested on unseen data.

 ---